JMBehnken/Game_of_Thrones_Recreation_With_Twitter/README.md

 The code follows these steps:

 1:
-Searching the Tweets for grouped appearence potential characternames
+Searching the Tweets for grouped appearence of potential characternames

 2:
 Scraping the real names of all characters of the official Wikipediapage